needle-mirror/com.unity.entities.graphics/Documentation~/companion-components.md

 - Volume + Sphere/Box/Capsule/MeshCollider pair (local volumes)
 - Adaptive Probe Volume (Unity 6 and onwards)

+If a MonoBehaviour component is attached to a GameObject and that component is **not** part of the list above, then that component will be stripped from the GameObject by the Companion components system and will no longer exist after conversion.
+Also note that the transform hierarchy a GameObject is part of will not be maintained by the Companion components system.
+All converted components are recreated as root GameObjects.

 Note that the conversion of Camera (+HDAdditionalCameraData, UniversalAdditionalCameraData) components is disabled by default, because the scene main camera can't be a companion component entity.
 To enable this conversion, add **HYBRID_ENTITIES_CAMERA_CONVERSION** define to your project settings.

 Unity updates the transform of a companion component entity whenever it updates the LocalToWorld component.
 Parenting a companion component entity to a standard entity is supported.
 Companion component entities can be included in subscenes.
 The managed component is serialized in the subscene.